vicampo/riposte/README.md

     $productId := 41966
     $qty := 5
-    $campaignId := 1

     $payload := {
-      "product_id": $productId, # we extend the JSON syntax here "campaign_id": $campaignId, # in that you can use Riposte variables "qty": $qty # and you can add comments to JSON, too }
+      "product_id": $productId, # we extend the JSON syntax here "qty": $qty # and you can add comments to JSON, too }